codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call two barracuda fish?
-A Pairacuda!
+what happens when you cross a sheep with a kangaroo ?
+A woolly jumper!

 ## Daily Trivia

-What is the code name for the mobile operating system Android 7.0?
+Which computer language would you associate Django framework with?
- 1. Ice Cream Sandwich
+ 1. C#
- 2. Jelly Bean
+ 2. C++
- 3. Marshmallow
+ 3. Java
- 4. Nougat
+ 4. Python

 <details>
   <summary>Answer</summary>
-  Nougat
+  Python
 </details>